ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 In both cases, self-created namespaces are shown at the top.

 > Caution!
-The change of views can take a long time
+Switching views can take a long time

 The next two icons are then visible in the tree structure.

 ** 3.)
-Collapse all subject areas **
+Collapse all topics **

 ** 4.)
 Expand all subject areas **

-With these two buttons, the entire tree structure can be opened or closed.
+With these two buttons the entire tree structure can be opened or closed.

 ** 5.)
 Status view **